5 Best Day Hikes in Grand Teton National Park

 Best Grand Teton Hikes for Families

 While we ourselves don’t have kiddos’, we can’t recommend doing the Jenny Lake Boat Shuttle to Hidden Falls and Inspiration Point enough.
-We saw load of families on this trail.
+We saw a load of families on this trail.
 The kids will get to have a boat ride, check out a waterfall and see some amazing views of Jenny Lake.
 Plus, the trail isn’t all that difficult (easy to moderate) making it a nice trail to wear those kiddo’s out on.

 Best Hikes in Grand Teton – Trailhead Map